rajsameer/vertica-datasource/README.md

   ORDER BY 1 asc
 ```
 This will get the latest data from the data base and keep appending the samples.

+## Time gap filling (new)
+Time gap filling feature can be used to fill time gaps in the sql data.

+## SQL syntax highlighting
+SQL sysntax highlighing added using CodeMirror library

 ## Debugging